NVIDIA/grace-cpu-benchmarking-guide/src/developer/vectorization.md

 #include "simde/x86/avx2.h"
 ```

 SIMDe provides a quick starting point to port performance critical codes to Arm64.
-It shortens the time needed to get a working program that can be used to extract proﬁles and to identify hot paths in the code.
-After a proﬁle is established, the hot paths can be rewritten to avoid the overhead of the generic translation.
+It shortens the time needed to get a working program that can be used to extract profiles and to identify hot paths in the code.
+After a profile is established, the hot paths can be rewritten to avoid the overhead of the generic translation.

 Since you are rewriting your x86 intrinsics, you might want to take this opportunity to create a more portable version.
 Here are some suggestions to consider:

  - Rewrite in native C/C++, Fortran, or another high-level compiled language.
 Compilers are constantly improving, and technologies like Arm SVE enable the auto-vectorization of codes that formally would not vectorize.
-You can avoid platform-speciﬁc intrinsics entirely and let the compiler do all the work.
+You can avoid platform-specific intrinsics entirely and let the compiler do all the work.
  - If your application is written in C++, use `std::experimental::simd` from the C++ Parallelism Technical Specification V2 by using the `<experimental/simd>` header.
  - Use the [SLEEF Vectorized Math Library](https://sleef.org/) as a header-based set of "portable intrinsics".
  - Instead of Time Stamp Counter (TSC) RDTSC intrinsics, use standards-compliant portable timers, for example, `std::chrono` (C++), `clock_gettime` (C/POSIX), `omp_get_wtime` (OpenMP), `MPI_Wtime` (MPI), and so on.